martinssaazi1-crypto/23DSIT0103W_GreenAcres-Farm/README.md

 Registration Number: 23DSIT0103W

 Project Description
-This is a web-based farm management system that helps manage animals, crops, staff, and farm produce.
+This is a web-based farm management system that helps manage animals, purchases, crops, staff, and farm produce.
 The system allows users to perform CRUD operations and monitor farm activities efficiently.
  Technologies Used
 - PHP
 - MySQL